MichaelSiehl/Coarray-with-Allocatable-Component-Example/README.md

 This repositories example code shows how to access the array bounds of such a non-symmetric coarray array member from a different coarray image using the LBOUND and UBOUND intrinsics.

 Because there's no way to get the allocation status of a derived type coarray's allocatable component from a remote image, one should track the allocation status on that remote image.
 I did expand the example with an AllocationStatus member.
-That way one can avoid nasty run-time errors when trying to access a non-allocated coarray component on a remote image.
+That way one can avoid nasty run-time errors when trying to access a non-allocated coarray component from a remote image.